-(p) Exceptional items
+(o) Exceptional items

 Exceptional items are disclosed separately in the Financial Statements, where it is necessary to do so to provide further understanding of the financial performance of the Group.
 They are items that are material, either because of their size or their nature, or that are non-recurring.
-The gain on adjustment of mine closure provision was disclosed as an exceptional item in the year ended 31 December 2018.

-(q) Lease liabilities
+(p) Lease liabilities